Trader Joe’s SEVILLE ORANGE MARMALADE Fruit Spread

 SEVILLE ORANGE MARMALADE

-(NOTE : MAY 2021 – Sad to report this product was DISCONTINUED – RAVE turned into RANT!)
+(NOTE : MAY 2021 – Sadly this product was DISCONTINUED – so this RAVE has turned into a RANT!)

 Trader Joe’s SEVILLE ORANGE MARMALADE

-If you are a fan, as am I, of a proper, traditional English orange marmalade then you will probably enjoy this TJ marmalade as much as I did.
-TJ’s SEVILLE ORANGE MARMALADE is in fact a proper English marmalade.
-Yes the label states that it’s a “product of Canada” but let’s ponder that, since Canada was under English rule, clearly one of the decent things the Brits must have passed on to the Canadians was the How of making a proper marmalade.
+If you are a fan as am I, of a traditional English orange marmalade then you will probably enjoy this as much as I did.
+Trader Joe’s SEVILLE ORANGE MARMALADE is a proper English marmalade.
+Yes the label states that it’s a “product of Canada” but let’s ponder that a moment.
+Since Canada was under English rule for some time, one of the remnants of that time the Brits must have passed on to Canadians was how to make marmalade.
 Because this jar of marmalade is delicious.

 Made from Seville Oranges (aka Bitter Oranges) which are de rigeur for proper marmalade.
 Its a thin-cut marmalade, having small bits of chopped peel with a good balance between the Seville orange peel, juice, pectin and sugar, and overall an good balance of the perfect combination of bitter and sweet you want.
 Let’s call this jam for the adults.
 Not sure if kids will like it, but if yours do, consider them to have an “elevated palate”.
 That could get expensive when they grow up.